 Even if you're a total newbie to swing dancing, you can get down like a pro at the Duce's weekly South Central Swing Night on Tuesdays from 7 to 11 p.m.
 Get a free swing dance lesson from 7 to 8 p.m., then put your skills on the floor.
 Well, after gaining some liquid courage from the drink specials, that is.
 The class is free, but the rest of the night is $8.
 Visit the Duce's website, or call 602-866-3823 for more information.

-Mesa's The Grid: Games and Growlers hosts a weekly Table Top Game Night on Thursdays.
-The free event is BYOB, meaning "bring your own boardgame," as the Grid has plenty of craft beer at the ready as well as food, cocktails, and music.
-The event is for those 21 and over after 10 p.m.
+Mesa's The Grid: Games and Growlers hosts a weekly Rock Band karaoke night on Mondays.
+There are professional lights and sound to give you the rock star experience.
+The Grid has plenty of craft beer at the ready as well as food, cocktails, and music.
+The event is for those 21 and over at 8 p.m.
 Visit The Grid's Facebook page for more information on the next event.